ariasarch/Stars2Cells_GUI/README.md

 | `5.0` | Standard.
 Accommodates typical centroid extraction uncertainty (2-3px) plus minor session-to-session drift. | Good balance for most datasets. |
 | `15.0` | Permissive.
 Matches survive even with 15px of residual error after transform. | Many false inliers.
 The transform estimate itself becomes unreliable because outliers contaminate the consensus.
 Only use if your sessions have large non-rigid deformations. |

-**The math:** RANSAC samples minimal subsets (3 point pairs for affine), fits a transform, counts inliers within `ransac_max_residual`, and keeps the transform with the most inliers.
+**The math:** RANSAC samples minimal subsets (4 point pairs, rigid transform by default — a similarity transform when `ransac_allow_scaling` is enabled), fits a transform, counts inliers within `ransac_max_residual`, and keeps the transform with the most inliers.
 If the true residual distribution has σ ≈ 2px, setting the threshold to 3σ = 6px captures ~99.7% of true inliers.

 **When to adjust:** Look at the Step 2.5 viewer's residual histogram.
 If the distribution has a clear peak near 0 with a long tail, set the threshold just past the peak's shoulder.
 If the distribution is bimodal (two peaks), you may have a non-rigid deformation and need to increase the threshold or reconsider your experimental setup.